Gatsby SEO Component

 <meta name="twitter:card" content="summary_large_image" /><meta name="twitter:title" content="Jane Doe" /><meta name="twitter:description" content="Jane Doe's place on the web" /><meta name="twitter:image" content="https://gatsby-seo.netlify.app/static/0cf5c621d3f5b6ef8b857e489c39e2e5/c3xs4/home.jpg" /><meta name="twitter:image:alt" content="Two corgis sitting next to each other" /><meta name="twitter:creator" content="@gatsbyjs" />

-The OpenGraph
+The OpenGraph Component

 The Open Graph protocol is supported by a wide range of social media platforms, including Facebook (which created this protocol in 2010), LinkedIn, Pinterest, and Twitter (when Twitter can't find Twitter meta tags, it reverts to Open Graph), and others.
 To learn more about it, you can have a look at the Open Graph protocol documention.

-component renders markup based on the provided page type.
+The OpenGraph component renders markup based on the provided page type.
 This is when getActivePages

 becomes handy.